alexmilowski/pygobo/robot/README.md

 ## Converting OWL to OBO

+Some ontologies are only distributed in OWL format.
+You can convert these files into OBO format by downloading them and running the robot tool via the docker image.

+For examplel, the [Coronavirus Infectious Disease Ontology](http://www.obofoundry.org/ontology/cido.html) is distributed in OWL format.
+This can be converted by:

-1. Download the OWL formatted ontology to your machine:
+1. Download the OWL formatted ontology via curl:

     ```sh
     curl -O https://raw.githubusercontent.com/CIDO-ontology/cido/master/src/ontology/cido.owl